 It’s the main source of income for the Berber people who live in the region and is made exclusively by the women.

-The argan fruit is first dried in open air, then the fleshy pulp is removed to reveal the nut.
-The nut is cracked to obtain the kernels, a manual labour intensive and time-consuming process.
-Afterwards, the kernels are ground and pressed to extract the oil.
+The argan fruit is first dried in the open air, then the fleshy pulp is removed to reveal the nut.
+The nut is cracked to obtain the kernels.

-What’s the Difference Between Cosmetic Argan Oil & Culinary Argan Oil?
+What’s the Difference Between Cosmetic Argan Oil and Culinary Argan Oil?

 What Are the Health Benefits of Culinary Argan Oil?

-Some of the health benefits of consuming argan oil includes:
+Some of the health benefits of consuming argan oil that scientific research has suggested includes:

 - Lowering bad cholesterol levels and improving overall heart health.